Resume Tips

 1. Begin with a clear Objective Statement

-Your resume should begin with a succinct objective declaration that emphasizes the role or industry you are trying to reach.
-This statement should convey your goals for the future and show how your hiring would benefit the employer.
+Your resume should begin with an objective and concise statement that emphasizes the specific position or industry that you are seeking.
+The statement should outline your career goals and demonstrate how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each post you’re applying for by highlighting relevant skills and work experience that are in line with those mentioned in your job description.
-This ensures that your application is unique among the many others.
+Make your resume unique for each job you are applying for by highlighting the relevant skills and experience that meet the requirements in your job description.
+This will ensure that your application stands out among numerous others.

 3. Use Bullet Points to Highlight Achievements